brandonpollack23/subspace-streaming/README.md

 The easiest way I've found to do this (since i am not sure how WSL configures its networking) is not detach from the container on startup, try to connect, and see what IP is getting denied.

 Can't use $ in the template, but DOLLAR is pre exported for you so just use $DOLLAR instead :)

+# Use
+Upload to the /upload uri, stream from live and always seperate your transcodes to prevent accidental recursion.